 Wonderwood Springs

-These final two mentions are shared for a large and diverse cast of mythical creatures.
-Wonderwood and Wonderwood Springs share the ongoing creations of local favorite artist Mike Bennett in the St. John’s area.
-Stop in for a coffee or tour the art installation to view this ongoing cast of creatures.
-Wonderwood admission is free for kids under 5 and a suggested donation for adults.
+These final three mentions are shared for a large and diverse cast of mythical creatures.
+Wonderwood Springs restaurant and mini golf share the ongoing creations of local favorite artist Mike Bennett in the St. John’s area.
+Stop in for a coffee or grab your putter for a 9-hole immersive experience full of hand-drawn whimsical characters.
+Mini Golf admission is $12 per person and FREE for kids under 3.
 (Find more kid-friendly coffee shops here.)
+New in June 2025 is the latest Mike Bennett installation the Portland Aquarium, and while we don’t know exactly which creatures will be featured, we expect there to be some fantastic(al) additions to this lineup.

 McMenamins

 If we’re discussing magical creatures, McMenamins has too many to mention — both locations and art.
-Browse one of these locations long enough and you’re almost certain to find a unicorn, mermaid, or more.
+Browse one of these locations long enough and you’re almost certain to find a unicorn, mermaid and more.
 McMenamins larger locations are free to walk around, although we always suggest you make a purchase to support your local businesses if possible.
-You can also try this handy guide to McMenamins artwork too.
+You can also try this handy guide to McMenamins artwork, too.